hannahdesmond/mastery-curriculum/chapter4/README.md

 ![A flowchart demonstrating the flow of information through the statement, with 1 > 0 substituted for true](../images/4-flowchart-true.png)

-> This kind of process, replacing statements and names via referential transparency, is the first key skill in **computational thinking** (aka, thinking like a computer).
+> This kind of process, replacing statements and names via referential transparency, is the first key skill in **computational thinking**.

 So, when the program world runs the instructions within `1` (i.e. with `self` set to `1`), the result is: